EGI-Federation/documentation/content/en/internal/configuration-database/_index.md

 weight: 20
 type: "docs"
 description: >
-    Topology and configuration registry for sites in EGI FedCloud
+    Topology and configuration registry for sites in EGI infrastructure
 ---

 ## What is it?